 Mistakes to avoid when transferring a balance from someone else’s card

 Whether it is your own debt or your partner’s, balance transfer credit cards can be a convenient way to save money on interest and pay down the balance faster, but there are also some risks involved.
 Being aware of the following mistakes will help you make an informed decision about balance transfers for you and your partner when you want to consolidate credit card debt.

 - Applying for a card that doesn’t allow balance transfers from someone else’s account.
 Not all credit cards let you transfer another person’s credit card debt to a new card in your name.
 Make sure you check these details before you apply to avoid a declined application.

 - Not discussing payments with your partner.
-If your partner becomes a secondary cardholder on your account, or if you apply for joint account status, it’s important to be clear on how and when you will both make payments towards the balance of the credit card.
-Discussing this before you apply for a new card or balance transfer will reduce the risk of confusion or other issues down the track.
+If your partner becomes a secondary cardholder on your account, or if you apply for joint account status, it’s important to be clear on how and when you will both make payments toward the balance of the credit card.
+Discussing this before you apply for a new card or balance transfer will reduce the risk of confusion or other issues down the road.

 - Not checking the revert rate.
 The low balance transfer interest rate is only available during the introductory period on the card.
-When this period ends, any outstanding debt from a balance transfer will attract a higher standard interest rate until it is paid off in full.
+When this period ends, any outstanding debt from a balance transfer will attract a higher, standard interest rate until it is paid off in full.

 - Balance transfer fees.
 You might have to pay a balance transfer fee for the balance transfer to take effect, and this fee can vary from one card provider to the next.

 While it is hard to find information about transferring a balance from your partner’s accounts to a new credit card, it is possible under some circumstances.
 Understanding the different options available and the varying conditions of credit card issuers means you can now find a balance transfer credit card that fits the needs of both you and your partner when you want to deal with debt.Back to top

 Balance transfer calculator